M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection

-We collected $\sim$ 122k human--machine parallel data in total, with 102k for English and 45k for other languages: 9k for Chinese, 9k for Russian, 9k for Urdu, 9k for Indonesian, and 9k for Arabic respectively, in addition to over 10M non-parallel human-written texts.
+We collected $\sim$ 147k human--machine parallel data in total, with 102k for English and 45k for other languages: 9k for Chinese, Russian, and Bulgarian; and 6k for Urdu, Indonesian, and Arabic respectively, in addition to over 10M non-parallel human-written texts.

-\paragraph{Train, Dev, and Test Split} For all languages, for each domain, given a generator (e.g., ChatGPT), we keep 500$\times$2 (500 examples from human and 500 from the machine-generated text) for development, 500$\times$2 for testing, and we use the rest for training (typically, 2000$\times$2, but in some cases a bit less).
+\paragraph{Train, Dev, and Test Splits:} For all languages and domains, given a generator (e.g., ChatGPT), we keep 500$\times$2 (500 human-written examples and 500 machine-generated texts) for development, 500$\times$2 for testing, and the rest for training (typically, 2000$\times$2, but in some cases a bit less).